Nuclear effects in high-energy neutrino interactions: Calculations of nuclear effects

 All four cases show a decrease in $R$ with increasing $E_\nu$.
 The fairly sharp drop between 100 and 500 TeV is due to the transition from the antishadowing region to the shadowing region.
 At small $E_\nu$, there is considerable variation in shadowing for $E_\nu < 500$ TeV for CC interactions, while for NC interactions, the nuclear effects are much smaller, as we now discuss.

 The charged current results display a clear separation between isoscalar and non-isoscalar targets.
 The ratios for the isoscalar targets (He, Li, C, O, Ne, Si, and Ca) in charged current interactions are all somewhat higher than unity for $E_\nu \leq 10^5$~GeV, for both $\nu$ and $\overline\nu$.
 However, non-isoscalar targets (Be, V, Fe and Cu) are different, with a larger enhancement for $\nu$ and a slight suppression for $\overline\nu$ because $N > Z$.
+Non-isoscalar counterparts of common nuclei (such as $^{18}$O vs.$^{16}$O or $^7$Li vs.$^6$Li) found in the crust only make up a small percentage of the total composition and thus do not contribute to our calculation.
 From Eqs.~(\ref{F2As_nuCC})-(\ref{F3As_nubCC}), we see that the valence distributions are weighted differently in CC interactions.
 In neutrino-initiated CC interactions, $Z$ multiplies $d_V$ while $N$ multiplies $u_V$.
 This is opposite for antineutrino-induced CC interactions.
 When $Z = N$, there is no difference but one arises when $N > Z$.
 In the case of NC interactions, Eqs.~(\ref{F2A_nc}) and (\ref{F3A_nc}), even though the couplings are different, both valence distributions are multiplied by both $Z$ and $N$, effectively diluting the effect of a non-isoscalar target, as seen in Figs.~\ref{Sally_drats9} and \ref{Sally_drats16}.

 At low $E_\nu$ the effects of isoscalar targets dominate over the effects of shadowing.
 At higher $E_\nu$, the enhancement is washed out by larger contributions from sea quarks.
 When $E _\nu\leq 10^5$~GeV, there should be a stronger dependence on isospin for more neutron-rich nuclei such as lead.
 These results also demonstrate a non-negligible effect from the inclusion of nPDFs, beyond the difference between isoscalar and non-isoscalar targets.